 For conspicuous gallantry in action in the Alem Hamza area on the 5th June 1942.
 During the attack on an enemy strong point in which his officer was severely wounded: Sergeant Smythe took command of the platoon although suffering from a shrapnel wound in the forehead.
 The strong point having been overrun, our troops came under enfilade fire from an enemy machine-gun nest.

-Medal entitlement of Captain Quentin Smythe VC - Royal Natal Caribineers, South African Forces
+Medal entitlement of Captain Quentin Smythe, Royal Natal Caribineers, South African Forces

 Iain Stewart, 22 March 1998